Willard-Masara/alx-backend-javascript/0x05-Node_JS_basic/README.md

-THis is node js basics
+This is the readme for  node.js basics